 What causes this Video Scheduler Internal Error?

 Before trying to fix this error, it is very important to know the cause of it. this BSOD error can result from several reasons when you look at user reports and the repair strategies used to fix this specific issue; you will find out.
-But the main reason it is graphics card driver issues.
+But the main reason is graphics card driver issues.
 However, some of the reasons are mentioned below.

 - Outdated or corrupted graphics drivers

 - Corrupt Windows System files

 This will help you to understand the causes of this error and it will help you to find the right solution to fix it.